karthiksai231/my-best-pal-api/README.md

-# my-best-pal-api
+# My Best Pal API
-My Best Pal API
+Create a buddy quiz and share it with your friends